Advice on when you will be able to leave managed isolation and your transport home afterwards.

 If you need help with accommodation, they can support you with making arrangements.

-If you landed in Auckland but you completed your isolation in another city, we'll transport you back to the Auckland airport, unless you indicate otherwise.
-You'll be responsible for arranging and paying for any onward travel from the airport.
+If you landed in Auckland but you completed your isolation in another city, we will transport you back to the Auckland airport, unless you indicate otherwise.
+You will be responsible for arranging and paying for any onward travel from the airport.

 It is important that your travel plans are firm before our team books your flight back to Auckland.
 Flight bookings cannot be changed once they are made (unless in an emergency or due to a flight cancellation).